brainprepdesk/typex/README.rst

 Content
 -------

-TypeX supplies a simple decorator to enforce Python types on function parameters when annotations are available.
+TypEx supplies a simple decorator to enforce Python types on function parameters when annotations are available.

 Where to start
 --------------